 Adjustments to the unloader valve for a specific product's characteristics causes a change in the dewatering pressure.
 (The dewatering pressure is set at the factory to 2,000 psi for water extraction from paper waste.)
-A dewatering pressure adjustment of 200 psi or more can require an anti-plug pressure switch adjustment in order to maintain the recommended 500 psi differential.
+A dewatering pressure adjustment of 200 psi or to maintain the recommended 500 psi differential.

-If the pressure difference between the anti-plug pressure switch setting and the dewatering pressure (the unloader valve unloading pressure point) is set too low, the anti-plug switch will operate before the restriction system unloader valve, causing the anti-plug pressure switch to operate on each plunger cycle instead of operating with the restriction system unloader valve.
-In this situation the restriction rails will not be modulated as they would be when activated by the restriction system unloader valve, resulting in poor restriction system regulation and less than ideal results.
+Raising the dewatering pressure more then 200 psi can cause the anti-plug pressure switch to operate on each plunger cycle, rather than operating with the unloader valve.
+In this instance, the restriction rails will not be modulated as they would be when activated by the restriction system unloader valve, resulting in less than ideal results.